dieswaytoofast/timer2/README.md

 Structurally, there are two sets of `gen_servers`, `acceptors` and `processors`.
 The `acceptors` are responsible for accepting timer2: requests (who would-a thunk it!), and all the associated housekeeping.
-The `processors` basically _do_ stuff - sending messages or applying MFAs at the appropriate time.
+The `processors` basically _do_ stuff - sending messages or spawning MFAs at the appropriate time.

 As you might imagine, the `acceptor` is the one most likely to get overloaded.
 A good rule of thumb for high_performance is to increase the number of `acceptors` as your load/need increases.